DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * the UI Language selector is removed since it was redundant and only partially functional
 * the system information displayed at the bottom of the Extras (formerly Enhanced) pane has been improved
 * preliminary work on supporting Stable Diffusion 3.5 has been initiated
-* the FooocusPlus version number is now tied to this log rather than being hard coded
+* the FooocusPlus version number is now tied to this log rather than being hard coded<br/><br/>

 # 0.9.0